revanth83/revanth83.github.io/_posts/2015-4-27-Metropolitan-Transportation-Authority-Turnstile-Data-Processing-Project.md

 <figure>
   <img src="{{ site.baseurl }}/images/train-people.png">
-  <figcaption>Fig1. - A crowded train station on a typical day in New York.</figcaption>
+  <figcaption>Fig1. - A crowded subway train on a typical day in New York.</figcaption>
 </figure>

 <figure>